 Full details of the individual events, venues and times are on the Florida Fetish Weekend 2020 website.

 And just a final reminder: purchase of an All Access ticket is a prerequisite for booking at the host hotel.
-When room bookings officially begin on August 1 via Fetish Factory, they’ll be prioritised by the order in which tickets were bought.
+When room bookings officially begin on August 1 via Fetish Factory, they’ll be prioritised by the order tickets were bought in.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.